MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 5. Select **Next** to specify the output location.
 By default, Windows Configuration Designer uses the project folder as the output location.
 Or select **Browse** to change the default output location.
 Select **Next**.
 6. Select **Build** to start building the package.
 The project information is displayed in the build page.
 7. If your build fails, an error message appears with a link to the project folder.
 Review the logs to diagnose the error and try building the package again.
-8. If your build is successful, the name of the provisioning package, output directory, and project directory are displayed.
-Select **Finish** to close the wizard and go back to the **Customizations Page**.
+8. If your build succeeds, the name of the provisioning package, output directory, and project directory are displayed.
+Select **Finish** to close the wizard and go back to the Customizations page.
-9. Select the **output location** link to go to the location of the package.
+9. Select  **output location**  to go to the location of the package.
 Copy the .ppkg to an empty USB flash drive.

 ## Apply a provisioning package to Surface Hub